THEGOLDENPRO/THEGOLDENPRO/README.md

 ![](https://img.shields.io/badge/✦-Python-informational?style=flat&logo=python&logoColor=white&color=ffe600) ![](https://img.shields.io/badge/•-Javascript-informational?style=flat&logo=Javascript&logoColor=white&color=ffe600) ![](https://img.shields.io/badge/•-Java-informational?style=flat&logo=Java&logoColor=white&color=ffe600)

-# Hi, I'm Dev Goldy
+# Hi, I'm Jassim

 <img align="right" src="https://c.tenor.com/aNHKkEhomm4AAAAC/anime-keyboard" width="420">

-#### *(aka 'Jassim', aka 'Goldy', aka 'TGP (The Golden Pro)', aka 'whatever the f you want to call me')*
+#### *(aka 'Dev Goldy', aka 'Goldy', aka 'TGP (The Golden Pro)', call me whatever)*

-I'm a 16 year old that self taught himself Python.
-I'm most comfortable with python but I'm hoping to soon expand to JavaScript, C# and Java.
-At the early beginning of my Python journey I coded apps like Nova Hub(DON'T look at the source code it's a complete mess) which really highlighted my coding flaws and mistakes but today I've fixed many of those mistakes and I'm constantly working to fix more.
-I'm now currently developing/maintaining repo's such as **[NovaUniverse.py](https://github.com/NovaUniverse/NovaUniverse.py)**, **[Goldy Smart House](https://github.com/THEGOLDENPRO/Goldy-Smart-House)** and **[Goldy Bot V4](https://github.com/Goldy-Bot/Goldy-Bot-V4)**, yet another sequal to Goldy Bot but with many many improvements, currently in development.
+**``I'm a 17 year old self taught Python developer.
+I'm most comfortable with python but I'm slowly expanding to other languages like Java.``**

-I've done a bit of app development in the past, started recently experimenting with Javascript frontend, python backend apps and their fun to develop.
-I'm quite confident with developing python discord bots but there's still a lot of learning ahead of me, like example in the web development sector.
-I'll tell you one thing though...
-I'm making my way up there.⚡
+**I've worked on [python libraries](https://pypi.org/user/Dev_Goldy/), discord bots, desktop applications and websites.
+I've also done some cool stuff like make a python libary that allows a Google Assitant to execute any python code of your liking on your pc, you can check that out here on my [YouTube video](https://www.youtube.com/watch?v=_bkefjTpagA) about it.
+I've done a bit of app development in the past, started recently experimenting with Javascript frontend, python backend apps and had fun in the progress as you can tell by "[How I Die](https://github.com/THEGOLDENPRO/How-I-Die)".
+So I'm quite confident with developing in python but there's still a lot of learning ahead of me, like example in the web development sector.**

 <div align="middle">